-Save money: As organisations do not have to specially hire developers cross-platform skills, low code platforms help organisations save costs and achieve economies of scale as citizen developers can build more number of apps while keeping the platform costs nearly constant.
+Save money: As organisations do not have to specially hire developers with cross-platform skills, low code platforms help organisations save costs and achieve economies of scale as citizen developers can build more apps while keeping the platform costs nearly constant.

 Citizen Developers: Massification ahead

 Gartner estimates that by 2022, nearly one-third of web and mobile employee-facing apps in enterprises will be built by citizen developers.
 In its global study, the analyst firm discovered that half of the survey respondents knew of active citizen development initiatives at their organisations.